RaymondJiangkw/screeps_script/src/tool/marketCalculator/README.md

 <a name = "..Example.component"></a>
 ### [component(commodity, [settings])](#marketCalculator..component)

+This function is mainly for calculating the **additional** components of commodity.

 ```
 // Calculate additional resources are needed to produce specific commodity based on what you have.